Bobi Conn

 A woman challenges the constraints of life in Prohibition-era Appalachia in this sweeping and richly rewarding novel about endurance, survival, and redemption.

-The McKenzie women of Appalachia have passed down their folk healing wisdom through generations.
-Rosalee, the last living headstrong daughter in Granny McKenzie’s line, learned everything she could about the secrets of the forest before a series of tragedies left her alone, and unprotected.
-The ties of Rosalee’s childhood are long gone and now she bears a marriage with a volatile bootlegger while she struggles with the demands of motherhood and marriage.
+The McKenzie women, empowered with a formidable history rooted in the foothills of Appalachia, have passed down their folk-healing wisdom through generations.
+Rosalee, the last living headstrong daughter in Granny McKenzie’s line, soaked up everything she could about the secrets of the forest before a series of tragedies left her alone, without the protection of the women who came before her.

 A Woman in Time Reviews